codesmith-gmbh/logger/README.md

 and it guaranties that the json transformation happens exactly once.
 The json transformation is handled by the library `cheshire`.
 If the first argument is not a Throwable, the library will wrap a string representation of that value with `ex-info`.
-A warning log event is emitted in that case.
+The library logs a warning in that case.

 ```clojure
 (log/info-e 1)